JayaPok/HeartRateMonitor/README.txt

 How to Use:
-1. Type main_HRmonitoring.py --file "name of binary file" to run code with binary file
+1. Type main_HRmonitoring.py --file "name of binary/matlab/HDF5 file" to run code with binary file

 2. Can additionaly type --brady (number) --tachy (number) --signal ('ECG', 'PLETH', or 'BOTH') --usermin (number) for additional user inputs to change threshold of bradycardia, tachycardia, type of signal,